-are all seizures the same?
+Are all seizures the same?

-There are different types of epileptic seizures, and how a seizure affects one person might be different from how it affects someone else.
+There are different types of epileptic seizures.
+How a seizure affects one person might be different from how it affects someone else.

-Some people have seizures while they are awake ('awake' seizures).
+- Some people have seizures while they are awake ('awake' seizures).
 Some have seizures while they are asleep ('asleep' or 'nocturnal' seizures).
-These names do not describe the type of seizure, just when they happen.
+These names do not describe the type of seizure, just when they happen. - Some people have more than one type of seizure.

-- Some people have more than one type of seizure. - Most seizures happen suddenly and without warning, last a short time (seconds or minutes) and stop by themselves. - Although people can be injured during a seizure most don't hurt themselves and don't usually need to go to hospital or see a doctor.

-$\stackrel{\text{\tiny PD}}{\mapsto}$ See page 10 for when to call for help.

-- There are two main types of seizure: focal and generalised seizures. - Seizure types are explained in more detail in our seizures leaflet.
+- Most seizures happen suddenly and without warning, last a short time (seconds or minutes) and stop by themselves. - Although people can be injured during a seizure, most people don't hurt themselves and don't usually need to go to hospital or see a doctor. - See page 10 for when to call for a help. - There are two main types of seizure: focal seizures and generalised seizures.
+For more information on seizure types visit epilepsysociety.org.uk/seizure-types